jerrymarino/iCompleteMe/README.md

-Also, you may want to run the `:IcmDebugInfo` command; it will make iCM spew out various debugging information, including the iCM and [ycmd][] logfile paths and the compile flags for the current file if the file is a C-family language file and you have compiled in Clang support.
+Also, you may want to run the `:IcmDebugInfo` command; it will make iCM spew out various debugging information, including the iCM and [ycmd][] logfile paths and the compile flags for the current file if the file is a Swift file and you have compiled in Swift support.
 Logfiles can be opened in the editor using [the `:IcmToggleLogs` command](#the-ycmtogglelogs-command).

 ### Sometimes it takes much longer to get semantic completions than normal

-This means that libclang (which iCM uses for C-family semantic completion) failed to pre-compile your file's preamble.
+This means that the Swift language facilities (which iCM uses for Swift semantic completion) failed to pre-compile your file's preamble.
 In other words, there was an error compiling some of the source code you pulled in through your header files.
 I suggest calling the `:IcmDiags` command to see what they were.

-Bottom line, if libclang can't pre-compile your file's preamble because there were errors in it, you're going to get slow completions because there's no AST cache.
+Bottom line, if Swift can't pre-compile your file's because there were errors in it, you're going to get slow completions because there's no AST cache.